-As of December 31, 2015, we are contracted to pay royalties to individuals and entities that provide research and development services, which range from 0.5% to 6% of sales.
-Additionally, we have minimum royalty commitments of \$84 annually through 2020.
+As of December 31, 2015 and March 31, 2016 (unaudited), we are contracted to pay royalties to individuals and entities that provide research and development services, which range from 0.5% to 6% of sales.
+We also have minimum royalty commitments of \$84 annually through 2020.

 We have products in development that have milestone payments and royalty commitments.
-In any development project, there are significant variables that will affect the amount and timing of these payments and as of December 31, 2015, we have not been able to determine the amount and timing of payments.
+In any development project, there are significant variables that will affect the amount and timing of these payments and as of December 31, 2015 and March 31, 2016 (unaudited), we have not been able to determine the amount and timing of payments.
 We do not anticipate these future payments will have a material impact on our financial results.